 Check and set the tire pressure at the ambient temperature in which you are intending to drive your vehicle and when the tires are cold.
+See Technical Specifications (page 226).

 Note: Check your tire pressures regularly to optimize fuel economy.